Affinities for Abstraction:

 Women Artists on Eastern Long Island, 1950-2020

-May 2–July 25, 2021
+May 2–July 18, 2021

-With works drawn from the Parrish collection augmented by key loans, Affinities for Abstraction will present a nuanced history of both the period and the waves of artists who have come to Long Island’s East End—a place that continues to offer proximity, camaraderie, and leisure combined with great natural beauty.
+With works drawn from the Parrish collection augmented by key loans, Affinities for Abstraction is a nuanced history of both the period and the waves of artists who have come to Long Island’s East End—a place that continues to offer proximity, camaraderie, and leisure combined with great natural beauty.
 The exhibition will include a look at successive generations including Mary Heilmann, Howardena Pindell, and Michelle Stuart, and more recent arrivals Jacqueline Humphries and Amy Sillman, among many others.

 Read interviews with Chief Curator Alicia Longwell and artists Nanette Carter and Virva Hinnemo from the Press News Group this week:

 The Mothers Of Invention: Women Trailblazers In Abstraction